ArcaneZane/Delta_Green/README.md

 ## Latest News

 You can now configure and access extra servers at `network.json` to login via `ssh`.
 Each server will treat their respective users (and mail messages) separately.
+To perform `ssh serverName` or if locked behind a a single user `ssh userId:password@serverName`

 ---
 ![Telnet v1](docs/telnet.gif)